ThibaultFillion/strengths/documentation/apiref.rst

 Core features
 -------------

-Core features are those essential for reaction diffusion system building and simulation.
+Core features are those essential for reaction-diffusion system building and simulation.

 Directly imported
 ^^^^^^^^^^^^^^^^^